Electric-Fortune/bananatracker/README.md

 - Adds the ability to resize the tracker for customizable map size control

 ## Map Tracker Usage
+# Location Accessibility
-When using the Full Item Level Order Randomizer Map Tracker pack, the locations of item checks update based on the items the player has currently highlighted in the Items tracker.
+When using the Full Item Level Order Randomizer Map Tracker pack, the locations of item checks update based on the items the player has currently highlighted in the "Kongs / Abilities / Collectables / Lobbies" tracker.
 The color of each location represents the accessibility of the check as follows:
-- White: This item check is accessible and in logic for the player to obtain
+- Green (location) / White (text): This item check is accessible and in logic for the player to obtain
 - Yellow: This item check is accessible, but not in logic
 - Blue: This item check is not accessible, but can be peeked to see what type of item the check contains
 - Red: This item check is not accessible and not peekable
 - Orange: This location contains multiple item checks at varying levels of accessibility
 - Gray: This location has been checked off and is empty

+# Check Location Logic
-Note that the map tracker is using glitchless logic to determine the accessibility of its map locations.
-Some checks may be marked yellow as out of logic if they are accessible using damage boosting, Tag Anywhere, advanced platforming, or an option not currently set in the settings menu
+The map tracker assumes glitchless logic to determine the logical accessibility of its map locations.
+Some checks may be marked yellow as out of logic if they are accessible using damage boosting, Tag Anywhere, advanced platforming, or an option not currently set in the settings menu.

 The tracker's logic also assumes a few attributes that would be too volatile to be useful:
 - Every location requires either a specific Kong or any Kong, so no locations will show up until a Kong is highlighted in the Item tracker
 - All non-Isles level locations and level lobby locations will not be in logic until the appropriate level is selected in the Item tracker and the player can access that lobby from DK Isles